picocms/Pico/nginx.md

 ```
 location ~ ^/pico(.*) {
-	try_files $uri $uri/ /pico/?$1&$args;
+	try_files $uri $uri/ /pico/index.php?$1&$args;
 }
 ```

 You'll notice that similar to our last example, we're sending Nginx to `index.php` with a query string of the url, but this time in a subfolder named `pico`.
-What's different is that we're using `$1` to reference the page url instead of `$uri`.
+The difference is that we're using `$1` to reference the page url instead of `$uri`.
 This is because `$uri` will contain the entire url from the Document Root, but we only want the part that comes *after* the `/pico` subfolder.
 Since we can't use `$uri` for this, we're using a Regular Expression (also called "regex") to determine the url for us.
 This `location` rule looks for any url that starts with `/pico`, and takes note of whatever comes afterward.
 In your own configuration, you'll need to replace `pico` on both lines with the location of your own subfolder.

 Since this `location` rule uses regex, it's slightly less efficient then the rule for Pico in Document Root.
 While this is unlikely to make a real-world difference, it's something to keep in mind when deciding which rule to use.